-Galvalume Steel – A measurable improvement over G-90 steel, galvalume steel has a coating of corrosion resistant aluminum-zinc alloy applied by a continuous hot dip process.
-Galvalume steel offers longer-lasting protection against rusting and corrosion from exposure to elements. — It’s for this reason most higher-end, residential standing seam steel panels are manufactured from galvalume steel, not galvanized (G-90 steel).
+Galvalume Steel – A measurable improvement over G-90 steel, Galvalume steel has a coating of corrosion resistant aluminum-zinc alloy applied by a continuous hot dip process.

-Steel Standing Seam: Prices start at around $4.00 to $4.50 per square foot of standing seam steel panels fabricated and cut to order at a local sheet metal shop such as the ones available at Beacon Supply or ABC Supply.
-To have a standing seam steel roof installed on a residence, your would be looking at a total cost of $10.00 per square foot or $1,000.00 per square, not including the cost of removing the old roof.
+Kynar 500 coated Steel Standing Seam: Material prices start at around $4.50 to $5.50 per square foot of standing seam steel panels (including trim) fabricated and cut to order at a local sheet metal shop, such as Beacon Supply or ABC Supply.

 Aluminum Standing Seam:

-In order to make an informed decision, make sure your contractor discusses a full range of paint grades and metal gauges available, and suggests the one that would be the best option for your home.
+To make an informed decision, make sure your contractor discusses a full range of paint finish grades and metal thickness gauges available, and suggests the one that would be the best option for your home.

-Durability and longevity of a new metal roof is largely determined by its proper installation.
-So, it is best to hire the most-experienced installer in order to get it right the first time, rather than having to spend a lot of money on costly repairs down the road.
+Durability and longevity of a new metal roof are largely a factor of its proper installation.
+So, it is best to hire the most-experienced installer to get the job done right the first time, rather than having to spend a lot of money on costly repairs down the road.